alekstech/openvpn-deluge/README.md

 ### 4. Run Deluge

 Visit [localhost:8112](localhost:8112) in your browser.
 You can change the port by editing `docker.compose.yml`.

+Deluge will prompt you for a password.
+The default password is "deluge".

 To check that Deluge connects via the VPN, you may want to use [ipMagnet](http://ipmagnet.services.cbcdn.com/) or a similar service.